 - Has, within the previous three years, been convicted of any serious or aggravated misdemeanor defined in Iowa Code Chapter 708 not involving the use of a firearm or explosive; or

-- Is prohibited by federal law from shipping, transporting, possessing, or receiving a firearm.4
+- Is prohibited by federal law from shipping, transporting, possessing, or receiving a firearm.5

 Firearm Safety Training

-All applicants for an initial nonprofessional permit to carry firearms must satisfy state training requirements.6 For renewals of permits issued after December 31, 2010, the below firearm safety training requirements do not apply.7 Applicants for an initial permit to carry firearms may demonstrate knowledge of firearm safety by any of the following:
+All applicants for an initial nonprofessional permit to carry firearms must satisfy state training requirements.7 For renewals of permits issued after December 31, 2010, the below firearm safety training requirements do not apply.8 Applicants for an initial permit to carry firearms may demonstrate knowledge of firearm safety by any of the following:

-- Completion of any handgun safety training course available to the general public offered by a law enforcement agency, community college, college, private or public institution or organization, or firearms training school, utilizing instructors certified by the National Rifle Association or the Iowa Department of Public Safety or another state’s department of public safety, state police department, or similar certifying body;
+- Completion of any handgun safety training course available to the general public offered by a law enforcement agency, community college, college, private or public institution or organization, or firearms training school, utilizing instructors certified by the National Rifle Association or an organization approved by the Iowa department of public safety or another state’s department of public safety, state police department, or similar certifying body;

 - Completion of any handgun safety training course offered for security guards, investigators, special deputies, or any division or subdivision of a law enforcement or security enforcement agency approved by the department of public safety;